neoreact-cat/blog/_posts/2018-01-21-introduction.md

 ---
 layout: post
-title: "What Neoreactionary Cat blog about?"
+title: "What Neoreactionary Cat's blog about?"
 description: "Introduction"
 ---